dagraham/etm-dgraham/README.md

 	# (the comma) and then the time remaining until the starting
 	# time, e.g., "sales meeting, in 20 minutes" would be triggered
 	# by including "@a 20m: v" in the reminder.

-	alerts:
+	expansions:                     # dictionary

-	# expansions: A dictionary with 'expansion name' keys and
+	# A dictionary with 'expansion name' keys and corresponding
-	# corresponding 'replacement string' values.
+	# 'replacement string' values.
 E.g. with
 	#
 	#    expansions:
 	#        tennis: "@e 1h30m @a 30m: d @i personal:exercise"